jesrockr/stm32_f9p_gnss_logger/README.md

 - `WARNING OVERRUN`: UART receive/write pipeline fell behind.
 The log may have dropped bytes.
 - `NO GNSS DATA`: no recent valid `NAV-PVT` packet has been parsed.
 - Fix type flashes if the solution is not acceptable for PPK.
+- "SURVEYING IN" flashes until base position is surveyed-in
+- If SAT=0 and NO FIX, check antenna

 ## Optional External New-Log Button